 Custom curtains you ask?
 Why yes, let me explain.
 If you are scratching you head wondering what corner curtains could possibly be, well its actually quite simple.
+Lets talk about how to hang curtains, particularly corner curtains.

 This is somewhat of a pet peeve of mine…well, in my own home I guess.
 When hanging curtains, there is a certain way I like them hung.